cashmusic/platform/tests/README.md

 These are the CashMusic tests, which make sure that everything works as it should.

+Currently there are only PHP tests, which all live in the php/ directory.

 # Running the PHP tests

 ## Running an individual test file